 6. Style.
 Give your freelance proofreader your company’s style guide so that she can point out when you accidentally break your own rules.

 7. Broken or incorrect hyperlinks.
 Send your readers to the appropriate websites.

 8. Missing or repeated text.
 Have you left out a word?
 An entire section?
 Copy and paste errors can also produce missing or repeated text.

 9. Formatting.
 The Table of Contents should match the headings in the remainder of the document.
 Each section should contain the information it promises.
-Certain words may need quotation marks.
+Certain words may need bolded or italicized.

 10. Typos.
 They happen to the best off us.
 (Ha!
 See?
 Spell check would not highlight that error.)

 11. Inconsistencies.
 If you use the word “proofreader,” subsequent mentions in your document should not be “proof reader,” or “proof-reader.”

 12. Succinct phrasing.
 A freelance proofreader makes your ideas clear, concise, and reader-friendly.

 13. Word choice.
 You may use a word incorrectly, or there may be another word or phrase that more accurately describes what you intend to convey.

 14. Terminology.
 Are the words that you use appropriate for your audience?
 Are they too sophisticated?
 Not sophisticated enough?